sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 # Query
 ## Basic
-Then you can run SQL we are farmiliar with like
+With the data loaded you can run farmiliar SQL statements like:
 ``` sql
 hive> SELECT patient_id, count(*) FROM events
       GROUP BY patient_id;